This page gives you some more information about us, the people behind the research project BIMAAR and this website:

 I studied English and American Studies, Art History, and Modern History at the University of Münster, Germany, and the College of William and Mary, USA.
 I received my Ph.D. in Münster in 2007.
 In 2016, I obtained a postdoctoral degree from Bielefeld University, Germany.

 From 2007-2021, I worked as a visiting professor, researcher, and lecturer at different universities in Germany.
 I taught American and Inter-American Studies in Bielefeld and Wuppertal and Academic English in Gießen.
 In 2019, I obtained a Marie Curie Research Fellowship from the European Union.
 This enabled me to join the Institute for Black Atlantic Research at the University of Central Lancashire in the UK as a researcher.

+In 2023, I joined the Department of Foreign Languages at the University of Bergen, Norway, as an Associae Professor in American Literature and Culture.
 See my website for more information about my work: WEBSITE ASTRID HAAS

 FURTHER CONTRIBUTORS TO THIS WEBSITE

 The following people have contributed to individual sections of this website (some of which are yet to be published):